cqframework/cqf-tooling/tooling/src/main/java/org/opencds/cqf/tooling/operations/mat/README.md

     - Default version: r4
 - -encoding | -e (optional) - The file format to be used for representing the resulting extracted FHIR resources { json, xml }
     - Default encoding: json
+- -suppressnarratives | -sn (optional) - Whether or not to suppress Narratives in extracted Measure resources
+  - Default value: true
 - -outputpath | -op (optional) - The directory path to which the resulting extracted FHIR Library resources should be written
     - Default output path: parent of pathtobundle